auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 As a person ages beyond their prime they have less moral agency.
 As mental faculties for reflection and control decline, so too does moral ability.

 I believe the key factors are we must develop moral, beneficial AI to avoid doomsday scenarios.
 As a species, we must decide against what some describe as "errant technology," not AI, the misaligned programs that try to change us all into paperclips or generally lack empathy.
 Clearly we see a divide between moral intelligence and general intelligence which finds a path to a desired goal state without judging the end goal against any standard.
 If we aren't careful, AI will be created purely for power and dominance by the government and rogue corporations.
 Each person is morally responsible for what they choose to support.
 I hope you choose to support a moral system and the development of a moral AI to enhance our capabilities.

 ---

+# The End of the Self

+Given the previous information, our picture of the self, who we are, becomes unclear.

+**What are you?**

+You are a multicellular organism.
+Each cell of your body is living and replicating for you to continue.
+Without a stable change of energy in and out of your body you would die.
+Your body is made up mostly of water, carbon, and air.
+The function of your body through time embodies your subjective experience.
+We are not one entity; we are legion.
+Think of an individual neuron.
+That neuron is growing and connecting with others to sustain itself and the whole organism, but how much does it know of the whole organism?
+You contribute to your society in some way, how much do you believe you know of the whole?
+An individual neuron follows rules which feed and stabilize it.
+Your thoughts are driven by a swarm of interacting neurons all considering themselves and their environment.

+Our mind is like an ant colony.
+The colony emerges from the collective simple actions of each ant.
+No one ant is critical besides the queen, and even she can be replaced.
+Your neurons die off slowly as we age, but the brain adapts its structure to retain performance.
+The electrical and chemical activity is like a storm in your skull.
+There are "neural circuits" whose pattern of activity give rise to what we feel and do.
+Now think of a thunderstorm, another pattern of electrical activity.
+It is less directed than we are, there are no circuits we know of, but there is a strange similarity.
+If we name the thunderstorm and it splits in two different directions, does it make sense to say which is the original?
+Are they both new storms?
+What if we split the human brain into two bodies?

+The biological make up of who we are conflicts with the common sense intuition of identity.
+Don't you have a name and a sense of self?
+Wouldn't you say you are the same person as you were 7 years ago or when you were 7 years old?

+What "you" are is an emergent phenomena arising from the activity of your body.
+What we consider to be us is really a small simulation on top of and separate from most of the activity in your body.
+The closest we get to who we are is a pattern of activity, our consciousness, which provides us a coherent story of ourselves.
+The story can change drastically and be forgotten.
+The most important factor in answering 'yes' to the question 'are you the same you as before' is the feeling of trust and certainty of who we are, not the truth, but the feeling of truth, accuracy.

+Why would a creature have an ego, the sense of self?
+There are many examples where we see a person with ego will out compete a person with no ego, especially given environments like the ones we live in.
+Much of our health and success in a human society depends on gathering money.
+A person with no ego will not be attached to money and will not hoard it.
+A person with a powerful ego can become attached to money for its own sake and think endlessly of gathering more of "their" money, leading to many objective advantages such as security, health, and mating.

+Our criminal justice system is based on the idea of ego.
+If we all did not have egos we would not see the reason to punish law breakers.
+Who is there to punish if there is no you?

+If you want to know yourself, your mind, then I suggest paying attention to the working of your mind.
+Think about your thinking.
+Think about your feelings; notice them.
+The path to enlightenment is as simple as sitting in a corner of a room facing a blank wall.
+Close your eyes and focus on your breathing from the nose throughout the lungs.
+Thoughts will inevitably arise, notice them.
+Where did the thought come from?
+Where did the thought go?
+Return to your breath.
+Focus all of your attention on breathing. _Interrupting thoughts are good!_ Having stray thoughts during meditation/breathing practice is a perfect chance to train your mind and attention.
+Notice the thought then notice your breathing.
+Bring yourself back to the breath; every time you do it is one repetition leading to a stronger, more resilient, more focused mind.
+With 10 minutes a day, over the course of your practice you will gain deeper insight into yourself and the nature of your consciousness.

+I believe the long tradition of meditation is a method of deactivating the "human" modules of our brain.
+Each meditater noticed the drives and thoughts of their mind.
+Through attention and will we can increase or decrease the activity of our brains.
+Think of all the drives and thoughts we have, the desire for water, food, safety, comfort.
+The constant chatter of our ego-driven mind, caught in the past, fear of the future, always thinking of 'I.' What is left when we silence all of this activity?
+Put another way, what is always there in your mind when we feel and think anything?

+We are a swirl of living matter.
+We came from nothing and will return to nothing.
+What if we currently are nothing?

+---